BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 </div>
 <p>The SUV rounds a bend in the freeway.
 Through the windshield, just beyond a set of trees, the F.U.R.S on the horizon glistens in the setting sun.
 Sahny points to it from the back seat.
 Baz looks up from her phone.</p>
 <h3>INT.
 AIRPORT #2 - DAY</h3>
-<p>Thistle stands in a queue, lined up to behind the ticket checker to board the flight.
+<p>Thistle stands in a queue, lined up behind the ticket checker to board the flight.
 He advances little by little with the song advancement.</p>
 <div class="dialogue">
 <h4>FLIGHT ANNOUNCER (OVER P.A.)</h4>
 <p>Now boarding, flight three-oh-five for Reno, Nevada.</p>